ece-student/Team-16/docs/lab4/lab4.md

 # Display the robot location on the screen
+The location of the robot will be indicated by a teal colored block in the grid.
+The FPGA receives a byte for every block in the grid.
+5 bits encodes the location in the grid, and 3 bits encode the state of that block in the grid.
+If the state is 111, then that block is colored orange to show the robots current location.

 # Distinguish what sites have been visited and which haven’t on the screen